-I wanted to share our arachnophobia inducing spider research unit with you and share the fun and learning we had during our 2 weeks of spiders!
-The ‘staches were so engaged and excited learning about spiders and they learned so much!!!
+I wanted to share our arachnophobia inducing Spider Research Project with you and share the fun and learning we had learning about spiders!
+My kids were so engaged and excited learning about spiders and they learned so much!!!

 Spiders Research Project

-We use read alouds and thinking maps to conduct our research!
-As we read, we complete our tree maps, labeling and true false sorts!
+We use read alouds and graphic organizers to conduct our research!
+As we read, we record our learning and information on the organizers.

-As we are completing our thinking maps and class charts, the students are also completing their own pages in their research journals!
+As we are completing our graphic organizers the students are also completing their own pages in their research journals!

 The students then use their new spider knowledge to write about spiders!